 Don’t keep the baby away from your pup, but let him or her smell the child.
 He or she will get used to the smells, and they will love each other forever.

 If a child comes to visit your family, always ask them not to hug your puppy too tight, and to avoid screaming and unexpected gestures.

-Fortunately, French Bulldogs get along with cats easily.
+Fortunately, French Bulldogs get along with cats easily, read our article if you’d like to know how they can become best friends.
 Just like when you introduce a new dog, make them meet in a neutral place.
 Let them smell each other as a start.

 There are three key elements of success when you introduce them to each other.

 - Monitor as things progress.

 Whoever the newcomer is, you always have better control over your older pup, so monitor and manage them first.

 Read here our general tips to follow for successful Frenchie training.